 Want to travel to Brussels for Free?

 Play the credit card points game and use bonus point sign ups for free plane tickets!
-The most popular card among travel hackers is the Chase Sapphire Reserve.
+A popular card among travel hackers is the Chase Sapphire Reserve.
 The card also includes complimentary priority pass lounge access with free food, drinks and wifi.
 The annual fee seems steep at $450, but it includes $300 in travel credits.
 The 50,000 bonus point sign up is good for $750 in travel credit, enough for a free plane ticket to Brussels!
-They’ll also compensate you $100 for free Global Entry and TSA pre-check to skip airport lines.

-If you don’t travel very frequently, the Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
-They give a 40,000 point bonus after you charge just $1,000, so this is a great card.
+The Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
+They give a 30,000 – 60,000 point bonus, so be on the lookout for specials.
 You’ll typically need around 60,000+ miles for a free flight to Brussels, but you can earn these miles with everyday purchases.
 There are other perks to having the Delta SkyMiles AMEX Gold Card, like free checked bags on Delta flights.